cubiq/PuLID_ComfyUI/README.md

 ## Important updates

-- **2024.05.12:** Added the Advanced node, allows fine tuning of the generation.
+- **2024.05.12:** Added attention masking and the Advanced node, allows fine tuning of the generation.

 ## Notes